vcereced/cub3d/README.md

 ## &#x2728; What is cub3d?

 The goal of cub3d is to make a 3d game using raycasting like Wolfenstein 3D.
+Using a minilibx library, DDA algoritm and the correct parsing.
 It's two-person project was done with full bonuses by `vcereced` and `dgarizad` students of 42.
 Enjoy the game!

 <p align="center">Mandatory part, super optimized:</p>